Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Distributed Implementation for Dual ERM

-Next, the cost of solving \eqref{eq:quadratic} approximately by passing though the data for a constant number of iterations $T$ is $O(T \#\text{nnz} / K)$, as noted in most state-of-the-art single-core optimization methods for the dual ERM (e.g., \cite{CJH08a,HFY10a}).
-This part involves no communication as well.
+Next, the cost of solving \eqref{eq:subprob} approximately by passing through the data for a constant number of iterations $T$ is $O(T \#\text{nnz} / K)$, as noted in most state-of-the-art single-core optimization methods for the dual ERM (e.g., \cite{CJH08a,HFY10a}).
+This part involves no communication between machines as well.

-For the line search part, as discussed in Section \ref{subsec:linesearch}, we first need to make $\Delta \bv^{t}$ available on all machines.
-The computational complexity for calculating $\Delta\bv^t$ through \eqref{eq:deltaw} is $O(\#\text{nnz} / K)$, and since the vector is of size $n$, it takes $O(n)$ communication cost to gather information from all machines.
-Now that $\Delta \bv^t$ is available on all machines, and $\nabla g^*(\bv^t)$ is already obtained when forming the sub-problem, we can calculate the first term of \eqref{eq:deltasum} in $O(n/K)$ computational cost and $O(1)$ communication cost.
+For the line search, as discussed in Section \ref{subsec:linesearch}, we first need to make $\Delta \bv^{t}$ available on all machines.
+The computational complexity for calculating $\Delta\bv^t$ through \eqref{eq:deltaw} is $O(\#\text{nnz} / K)$, and since the vector is of length $n$, it takes $O(n)$ communication cost to gather information from all machines.
+After $\Delta \bv^t$ is available on all machines and $\nabla g^*(\bv^t)$ is obtained, we can calculate the first term of \eqref{eq:deltasum}.
+This step costs $O(n/K)$ and $O(1)$ in computation and communication, respectively.
 The term related to $\bxi^*$ is a sum over $N$ individual functions and therefore costs $O(N/K)$.
-Then summing them up requires an $O(1)$ communication that can be combined with the communication for obtaining $\nabla g^*(\bv^t)^T \Delta \bv^t$.
-Given $\bv^t$ and $\Delta \bv^t$, for each evaluation of $f$ under different $\eta$, it takes only $O(n)$ to compute $\bv^t + \eta \Delta \bv^t$ and to evaluate the corresponding $g^*$, while the part of $\bxi^*$ costs only $O(N/K)$ in computation as it is a sum over $N$ individual functions, and the required communication is $O(1)$ to sum the individual functions up.
-Therefore, each backtracking line search iteration costs $O(n + N/K)$ computation and $O(1)$ communication.
+Thereafter, summing them up requires a $O(1)$ communication that can be combined with the communication for obtaining $\nabla g^*(\bv^t)^T \Delta \bv^t$.
+Given $\bv^t$ and $\Delta \bv^t$, for each evaluation of $f$ under different $\eta$, it takes $O(n)$ to compute $\bv^t + \eta \Delta \bv^t$ and evaluate the corresponding $g^*$.
+For the part of $\bxi^*$, it costs $O(N/K)$ and $O(1)$ in computation and communication as it is a sum over $N$ individual functions.
+In total, each backtracking line search iteration costs $O(n + N/K)$ computation and $O(1)$ communication.

 Finally, from \eqref{eq:w}, the vector $\bw(\AL^t)$ is the same as the gradient vector we need in \eqref{eq:quadratic}, so there is no additional cost to obtain the primal iterate, and evaluating the primal objective costs $O(n)$ for $g(\bw(\AL^t))$ and $O(\#\text{nnz}/K)$ for $X^T \bw(\AL^t)$ in computation.
 Thus the cost of the primal objective computation is $O(\#\text{nnz}/K + n)$.
 It also takes $O(1)$ communication to gather the summation of $\xi_i$ over the machines.